uptane/uptane-standard/uptane-standard.md

 * The filename and version number of the each Targets metadata file on the repository

 The Snapshot metadata MAY also list the root metadata filename and version number.
-This is no longer required because of the implementation of {{TAP-5}}, but MAY be included for backwards compatibility.
+This is not required, particularly for implementations of {{TAP-5}}, but MAY be included in all cases for backwards compatibility.

 ### Timestamp Metadata {#timestamp_meta}